skipkayhil/rail_inspector/README.md

 Ensures that `config.*` values defined in `Rails::Application::Configuration` are documented in `configuring.md`

-Its currently running daily in this repo
+It's currently running daily in this repo

+### `check-links`

+Ensures that API docs and guides do not link to edge{guides,api}

+### `regen-dummy`

+Updates Rails' framework dummy apps by regenerating templated files